Harbor

 The Docker daemon interprets .crt files as CA certificates and .cert files as client certificates.

-port 443 to a different port, create the folder/etc/docker/certs.d/yourdomain.com:port
+nginxport 443 to a different port, create the folder/etc/docker/certs.d/yourdomain.com:port, or/etc/docker/certs.d/harbor_IP:port.Restart Docker Engine.

 systemctl restart docker